TraffordCouncil/trafford-website-style-baseline/README.md

 In an attempt to control the rampant spread of fudged css rules and excessive duplication, the entire design has been rewritten using [Sass](http://sass-lang.com/).

-The output css is automatically generated using [Grunt](http://gruntjs.com/).
+The css output, and other pre-deployment tasks, are created using [Grunt](http://gruntjs.com/).

 Content
 -------